akuhnet/flexible/Paste-Here/step1.md

-If the terminal Error Details: Environment not starting correctly.
+Terminal 1 = 2GB

+Terminal 2 = 4GB

+VPS always run 24/7/30

-Reload this tab
+Don't close this tab the vps will stop

-Windows? update soon

-Currently still focused on linux

-If this works for you please support akuh.net thank you
+If this works for you leave a thanks

+By clicking 1 ad thanks you